cyrillwork/chart/README.md

 Create database db_chart and user develop with password 123456 (or change application-property).
 There are sql-commands in file init.sql, which do it.
+At first start, DB has to automatically deploys to create user 'admin' with password '12345'.

 # build
 mvn -X clean package